chilledgeek/elasticsearch-simple-client/README.md

 | Codecov | [![codecov](https://codecov.io/gh/chilledgeek/elasticsearch-simple-client/branch/master/graph/badge.svg)](https://codecov.io/gh/chilledgeek/elasticsearch-simple-client)|

 ## Background
-- This repo is a package that interfaces with elasticsearch that allows simple data uploading and querying
+- This repo is a package that interfaces with [elasticsearch](https://www.elastic.co/) that allows simple data uploading and querying with python
-- some code and notes on exploring the use of elasticsearch with python
+- Below are some basic instructions on how to use the code.
-- Sample dataset is a set of transactions with roughly annotated categories
-- Index is the description (spaces substituted with hyphens), each entry with a description and category field
-- One of the aims is to load such transactions to elasticsearch and use the fuzzy matching to see how well it does in predicting new transactions
-- This will be compared to a supervised machine learning approach

-## Setting up
-- To start elasticsearch docker:
+- A sample use case for this code is also illustrated at the end of this readme

+## How to use
+### Starting the elasticsearch docker run
 - `sudo docker pull elasticsearch:7.5.2`
 - `docker run -d --name elasticsearch -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" elasticsearch:7.5.2`

-## Loading data using python (from a dataframe)
+### Loading from a csv
 ```
 import pandas as pd

-from elasticsearch_with_python_poc.uploader import Uploader
+from elasticsearch_simple_client.uploader import Uploader

 uploader = Uploader()
-df = pd.read_csv("tests/common/annotated_descriptions.csv"))
+df = pd.read_csv("example/descriptions_with_categories.csv"))

-uploader.post_df_as_body_to_elasticsearch(df)
+uploader.post_df(df)
 ```

-## Searching data
+### Searching data
-### Python
 ```
 import pandas as pd